 These fun and easy crafts to get your creative juices flowing.

 No-Sew Sock Bunnies

 Greet the season with these charming no-sew sock bunnies that up-cycle your mysterious lone hosiery.
-Everything you need is already in your kitchen, junk drawer, or laundry room.
+Everything you need is already in your kitchen, junk drawer, or laundry room (no sewing machine required).
 Follow these instructions from Feeling Nifty to create your own Peter Rabbit centerpieces.
 The kids can help make the critters, but be aware of choking hazards—these are for display, not for cuddles.

 There are lots of ways to decorate rocks from your garden or beach.
 They make cute paperweights or you can stick them right back into the garden from whence they came.